 Mount Robson, the highest peak in the Canadian Rockies, looks different from each cardinal direction.
 From the north, it towers high above the Berg glacier cascading into turquoise coloured Berg Lake.
 From the south, we see a 3km rise of Precambrian limestone layers reflected in the peaceful Kinney Lake.
 From the west, the peak sneaks into view high above big rock walls, and from the east, Mt Robson rises in its climbing glory over the Robson contorted tongue of glacial ice.
 For over a century, climbers, photographers, and artists have been drawn to the many moods of Mt Robson.

 This trip begins with a spectacular helicopter flight deep into Mount Robson Provincial Park.
-We’ll spend two days sampling some of the best hiking in the region before shouldering our packs for the easy two day hike back to civiization.
+We’ll spend two days sampling some of the best hiking in the region before shouldering our packs for the easy two-day hike back to civilization.
 The hike out involves walking through the Valley of a Thousand Falls, camping under the pyramid peak of Whitehorn Mountain, and ending up in the ranges furthest east coastal rainforest with towering cedars, spruce, and hemlock.

 This is a great trip for a first backcountry backpacking experience or for those who like to keep pack weights to a minimum.
 The tallest peak in the Canadian Rockies doesn’t need to be climbed to be fully enjoyed but we can do that if you so desire!
 Click this link to find out how.

 Day 1: Canmore to Mount Robson Park